Montreal-Analytics/dbt-snowflake-utils/README.md

 # Snowflake Utils

 This [dbt](https://github.com/dbt-labs/dbt-core) package contains Snowflake-specific macros that can be (re)used across dbt projects.
+It is maintained by Montreal Analytics, a [Datatonic](https://datatonic.com/) Company.

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/montreal-analytics/snowflake_utils/latest/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.